conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 With CUDA 12.5, the `nvidia` channel was fully aligned with `conda-forge`.
 Packages on both channels are identical, ensuring safe coexistence of the two channels within the same conda environment.

-Going forward, the packages on the two channels should be expected to remain compatible.
+Going forward, CUDA packages on the `conda-forge` and `nvidia` channels should be expected to remain compatible.

 ## FAQ